 UX (user experience) is king.
 The user must be kept in mind if any software company, or any company with an online presence, wants to succeed in the era of technology.
 Unfortunately, not every software or website provides a seamless, intuitive, or attractive user experience.

 Some potential user experience issues could include illegible font, bad color combinations, broken links, poor navigation, etc. To ensure that all these elements to a webpage are performing correctly and with the user in mind, website rely on QA testers, or software testing.

 What is quality software?

 Every product needs to meet the user’s expectations.
 That includes a company’s website.
 A website that has the user in mind should withstand unforeseen problems that may cause disruptions and/or losses.
-The user thinks of a seamless, enjoyable experience with they think about quality software.
+The user thinks of a seamless, enjoyable experience when they think about quality software.

 Software quality assurance (SQA) testing, or software testing, assures that the website experience is properly executed before a user interacts with it.
 Quality assurance and quality control (QA/QC) testers test websites while it is being developed to improve any malfunctions, or defects, using tools such as ISO 9000 and performing security testing.

 Now that users have many products, websites, or software options that are readily and easily available, QA testing is more important than ever if a business wants to be successful.
 If the software, or website, isn’t up to snuff, the user will go looking for something else.
 There are no second chances with technology.

-To answer the question, “what is QA testing?” more clearly, a QA tester’s job is to prevent bad software or technology from being seen by customers by trying to break it.
+You might ask, what is QA testing?
+And to put it simply,a QA tester’s job is to prevent bad software or technology from being seen by customers by trying to break it.
 QA testers try to break software by performing manual or automated tests that take the website or software through every scenario to find where the website malfunctions.
 If there is a malfunction found, a QA tester will have the developer re-develop that part of the software and then reiterate the process until there are no more bugs found.

 What does a career in software QA testing look like?